-In addition to the information included or incorporated by reference in this Quarterly Report, you should carefully consider the risks described below in evaluating our company.
+Investing in our common stock involves a high degree of risk.
+In addition to the information included or incorporated by reference in this Quarterly Report and in our other public filings, you should carefully consider the risks described below in evaluating our company.
 Our business, financial condition or results of operations could be harmed by any of these risks.
 The risks and uncertainties described below are not the only ones we face.
 Additional risks not currently known to us or other factors not perceived by us to present significant risks to our business at this time also may impair our business operations.
-We have marked with an asterisk () those risk factors that reflect changes from the risk factors included in the Final Prospectus.
+We have marked with an asterisk () those risk factors that reflect changes from the risk factors previously disclosed in Item 1A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2015, filed with the SEC on March 17, 2016.